Chaos Calls 02: First Rescue

 One funny thing about the clean-up is the tow truck operators.
 Three turn up, and start to discuss who gets the job.
 This is about five minutes before the new pick-up arrives.
 The Sheriff walks over to tell them who was involved, and the whole family has been taken to hospital.
 Two of them swear about wasting fuel coming out to it.
 The other just shrugs, and says, “Well, Sheriff, it looks like I got another job on the hopeful cuff.”
-The Sheriff nods.
+The Sheriff nods his agreement.

 After the other two are out of sight the Sheriff calls me over, “Son, part of the clean-up is to have that old wreck taken out of here.
 The cost to haul it from here to town is about a hundred bucks.
 Bob White here is the only tow truck operator who’ll do jobs for the Mexicans without making them pay up front.
 I know he has about twenty jobs he’s done he’s still waiting on payment for, but that doesn’t stop him doing the right thing by them and the county.”